kechja/average/readme.md

   ```

  ## Installation
 Clone or copy to your local drive.
 `cd` into the average folder.
 Set permissions using `chmod +x average`.
-Move using `sudo mv average /usr/local/bin/`
+Move using `sudo cp average /usr/local/bin/`
 Open a new window and you're good to go.